Albania–Yugoslavia relations: Relations after World War II

 Following the end of World War II Yugoslavia was reorganized as a socialist federation of six constituent federal subject republics.
 In addition, within the Socialist Republic of Serbia two autonomous regions were created one of which was the Autonomous Region of Kosovo and Metohija with ethnic Albanian majority.
 In July 1946, Yugoslavia and Albania signed the Treaty of Friendship and Cooperation followed by a series of technical and economic agreements aimed at integration of the Albanian and Yugoslav economies.
 Serbo-Croatian became a required subject in Albanian high schools at that time.
 At the Party of Labour of Albania plenum in February and March 1948 leadership voted to merge the Albanian and Yugoslav economies and militaries while Koçi Xoxe proposed appealing to Belgrade to admit Albania as a seventh Yugoslav republic.

-Relations turned into sharp antagonism after the 1948 Tito–Stalin split.
+Initially after Albania's liberation from Nazi occupation, Yugoslav advisors were extensively involved in Albanian affairs.
+Joseph Stalin supported Yugoslav influence in Albania, but became concerned with Josip Broz Tito's ambition in the region.
+Hoxha expressed strong support for Stalin.
+Relations between Albania and Yugoslavia turned into sharp antagonism after the 1948 Tito–Stalin split.
+Hoxha contended that Tito's style of socialism was corrupt and that Tito planned to annex Albania.
 Representations were upgraded back to the embassy level by an agreement reached on 5 February 1971.